 Figure 2 shows the proper connection of the storage capacitor (V{CAP}) for automatic store operation.
-Refer to DC Electrical Characteristics on page 16 for the size of the V{CAP} .
-The voltage on the V{CAP} pin is driven to 5V by a charge pump internal to the chip.
-A pull up should be placed on \overline{WE} to \overline{hold} it inactive during power up.
-This pull up is only effective if the \overline{WE} signal is tri-state during power up.
+Refer to DC Electrical Characteristics on page 15 for the size of the V{CAP} The voltage on the V{CAP} pin is driven to 5V by a charge pump internal to the chip.
+A pull up should be placed on WE to hold it inactive during power up.
+This pull up is only effective if the WE signal is tri-state during power up.
 Many MPUs tri-state their controls on power up.
 Verify this when using the pull up.
-When the nvSRAM comes out of power-on-recall, the MPU must be active or the \overline{WE} held inactive until the MPU comes out of reset.
+When the nvSRAM comes out of power-on-recall, the MPU must be active or the WE held inactive until the MPU comes out of reset.

-To reduce unnecessary nonvolatile stores, AutoStore and Hardware Store operations are ignored unless at least one WRITE operation takes place since the most recent STORE or RECALL cycle.
-Software initiated STORE cycles are performed regardless of whether a WRITE operation took place.
-Monitor the HSB signal by the system to detect if an AutoStore cycle is in progress.
+To reduce unnecessary nonvolatile stores, AutoStore and Hardware Store operations are ignored unless at least one WRITE operation has taken place since the most recent STORE or RECALL cycle.
+Software initiated STORE cycles are performed regardless of whether a WRITE operation has taken place.
+The HSB signal is monitored by the system to detect if an AutoStore cycle is in progress.